Okuhle2022/Digital-Portfolio/README.md

 The inclusion of both the Original word ducument and converted to PDF version, when i was converting my CV for sumission, I ensured the formating remained consistent and proffessional, reflecting my comitment and quality.
 ![Evidence](PCV.png)
 ![Evidence](vv.png)

+ ## Business Communication

+As part of the **Business Communication** course, I was given an online activity which served as an assessment of my knowlwdge regarding communication principles in a proffessional environment.
+The primary objectives were to explore the reasons for, and the significant of, effective business communication, identify different means of communication, and also, demonstrate the coerrect use of etiquette in various situations.
+To do this I answered a series of questions which touched on verbal and non-verbal communication, correct email tone, and professional behavior in virtual meetings.
+I considered each question diligently, thinking about how the chosen tone, level of formality, and manners used affected the professionalism.

+For example, I accurately recognized the instances of non-verbal communication and the business email tone but realized that i neede to strengthen my knowledge of formal language usage in business communication.
+Therefore, I obtained an overall score of 80%, which indicates that i have a good understanding of the main concepts and at the same time, identifies the points where i need to deepen my knowldge.
+Through this exercise, I realied that effective communication means not only what is said but also the manner in which it is expressed.
+Additionally, it confirmed the indispensability of proffessionalism and clarity in every interaction taking place in the workplace.

+## Interview Skills
+One of the activities in the **Interview Skills** course was to learn and apply the key concepts that would make the candidate a sucessful interviewee.
+Basically, this job was about me going through real-world scenerio roles and figuring out what would be my best reactions to common interview questions in a confident and proffectional manner.

+Firstly, I went through the reasons behind interviews and why it is very important to get to know the company before an interview, and also found out the **CAR**( Content,Action, Result) formula as one of the most used